Fred Casey

 Frederic Albert Casey (1876 in Bury – October 2, 1956) was a working class socialist educationalist who was active in the National Council of Labour Colleges.

 Casey was born in Bury, Lancashire, England, and became interested in dialectical materialism as presented by Joseph Dietzgen in his book The Positive Outcome of Philosophy, of which the English translation was published in 1906.
-Although he originally trained as a plumber, after losing his leg in accident, he retrained as a watchmaker, and he supported himself by working as watchmaker for over fifty years.
+Although he originally trained as a plumber, after losing his leg in an accident, he retrained as a watchmaker, and he supported himself by working as watchmaker for over fifty years.
 However he was also active as a tutor with the Manchester Labour College.

 His article "Beginning with the Beginner" was first published in the magazine of the Plebs League and was adopted at their conference held in April 1920.
 It was produced as a pamphlet in which form it sold 50,000 copies.